Employment Lawyers in Portland, Oregon

 Sexual harassment and assault at work continue to be widespread problems for many employees in a variety of occupations.
-These actions create a hostile workplace that makes it difficult for employees to focus on their work and advancing in their careers.
+These actions create a hostile workplace that makes it difficult for employees to focus on their work and advance in their careers.
 If you have been a victim of assault or harassment at your job, it is important to know your rights and the legal options you may have.
 The Portland employment attorneys at Rizk Law are ready to pursue compensation and other remedies for the damages you suffered from harassment or assault.

 Schedule a free, no obligation legal consultation today to get started.
 Call 503.245.5677.